Search

 “If I’d had real guidance two years ago, where would I be now?”

+That’s not self‑pity.
 That’s an accurate calculation.

-The Moment of Self‑Realization: 7 Questions You Can’t Un‑Read
+7 Hard-Hitting Questions You Can’t Un‑Read 🧐

-Hit pause for a second and actually answer these in your head:
+A moment of self-realization: Hit pause for a second and actually answer these in your head:

 1. If nothing truly changes, where will your store realistically be 12 months from now—and are you willing to accept that?